 Requests for theses held in New Zealand and Australia are free.
-There may be a charge of \$25 for overseas thesis requests, but the Distance Library Service will always check with you first.
+There may be a charge of \$25 for overseas thesis requests, but the Interloan team will always check with you first.

 REFERENCES, CITATION STYLES, AND REFERENCE MANAGEMENT SOFTWARE

 What is a reference?